Skip to main content

 When there is no expectations and targets you're working towards, nothing you desire to achieve at the end of your day, you tend to settle and relax in your comfort zone.

-When there's nothing you hope to achieve from making a move towards a certain project, you automatically don't put in all the effort.
+When there's nothing to achieve from making a move towards a certain project, you automatically don't put in all the effort.
 This results in complacency.

 Watch it!!!